Ronaldo drama: CR7 goes on strike ahead of Al-Nassr vs Al Ittihad blockbuster

 Speculation is now growing about a possible exit if there are no changes by the summer.
 For now, nobody knows how long the 41-year-old forward will stay away.

-That uncertainty contrasts sharply with his output on the pitch since moving to Saudi Arabia after he left Manchester United under a cloud.
+That uncertainty contrasts sharply with his output on the pitch since moving to Saudi Arabia after he left Manchester United.

 Ronaldo has scored 111 goals in 127 appearances for Al Nassr, numbers that underline his influence, per Sun Sport.